mtiller/ModelicaBook/text/source/behavior/discrete/decay.rst

 events.
 When this happens, the integrator will miss important changes in behavior and this will have a significant impact on the accuracy of the simulation.
-This is because the accuracy of most integration routines is based on continuity assumptions of the underlying function and its derivatives.
+This is because the accuracy of most integration routines is based on assumptions about the continuity of the underlying function and its derivatives.
 If those assumptions are violated, we need to let the integration routines know so they can account these changes in behavior.

 This is where events come in.
 They force the integration to stop at the point where a behavior change occurs and then restart again after